 For example, some dog breeds shed unthinkable amounts of hair – a fact that many new owners fail to consider when choosing a breed.

-For some owners, this amounts to nothing more than a minor nuisance, but for others (especially allergy sufferers), it can be overwhelming.
+For some owners, heavy shedding amounts to nothing more than a minor nuisance, but for others (especially allergy sufferers), it can be overwhelming.

-Fortunately, there are a few home remedies to stop dog shedding.
+Fortunately, there are a few dog shedding remedies you can try at home.